grpc/proposal/L74-java-channel-creds.md

  * possible configurations for types that are partially supported, but they
  * <em>must</em> at least fully support ChoiceChannelCredentials.
  *
- * <p>A Credential provides client identity and authenticates the server.
-This
+ * <p>A ChannelCredential provides client identity and authenticates the server.
- * is different from CallCredentials, which only provides client identity.
-They
+ * This is different from CallCredentials, which only provides client identity.
- * can also influence types of encryption used and similar security
+ * They can also influence types of encryption used and similar security
  * configuration.
  */
 public abstract class ChannelCredentials {}